about

 Why here?

-Some few years before, a woman named Jackie hosts me as guest.
-As we talk, she asks if I'd care to see her modest Coca-Cola collection.
-When I agree, I have no clue what I'm about to see: an entire floor styled like a diner, with retro rugs, paintings, pin ups, ton upon ton of old Coca-Cola merchandise - bottles, jukeboxes, tables, booths, freezers... it blew my mind.
+Well, some few years before, a woman named Jackie hosted me.
+She asks if I'd care to see her Coca-Cola collection.
+When I agree, I'm blown away by an entire floor styled like a diner: retro rugs, paintings, pin ups, ton upon ton of old Coca-Cola merchandise - bottles, jukeboxes, booths, freezers... it blew my mind.

-As I stared at that page, I stewed in that mix of awe and denial only synchronicity can provoke.
-But soon it was impossible to deny: this was the woman I knew!
+As I stared at that page, I stewed in the awe and denial only synchronicity can provoke.
+But it was impossible to deny: this was the woman I knew!

-At that moment, the blog had been posting every 20 minutes for 9 years straight; 11 years on, as I write this, it continues.
-Even posting every 20 minutes, a screenshot of all 381,934 pages will take 14 years.
-In that moment, I thought: 'What are the chances?'
+At that moment, the blog had posted every 20 minutes for 9 years straight; now, 11 years on, it continues.
+Even with a post every 20 minutes, covering all 381,934 pages will take 14 years.
+At that time I thought: 'What are the chances?'

 What were the chances that over 14 years, I might open up that blog in the right 3-hour timespan to see someone I know on the front page?